Prostaglandin inhibitors: Cushing's Syndrome

 A high dose of glucocorticoids suppress the release of corticotropin from the pituitary, leading to Cushing's Syndrome.
 The symptoms are weight gain on the upper back and the area between shoulders, thinning of arms and legs, and moon face.

 Weakening the immune system

 High- dose glucocorticoids increase the risk of patients' infection by bacteria, virus and fungus.
 The cells involved in the immune system are mainly phagocytes, neutrophils, monocytes, macrophages, natural killer cells, B cells, T cells, eosinophils, basophils and mast cells.
 Glucocorticoids significantly reduce the production of these cells in the human body, thereby weakening the immune system.

 Pharmacology

 Pharmacokinetics

 Pharmacokinetics refers to the study of absorption, distribution, metabolism and elimination of drugs in human body.

 Pharmacodynamics

 Pharmacodynamics refers to the study of how the drugs exert their actions in human body.

 NSAIDs

 NSAIDs inhibits the synthesis of prostaglandin by inhibiting cyclooxygenase (COX-1 and COX-2).
-NSAIDs with higher selectivity on COX-2 such as indomethacin, zomeoirac and diclofenac have potent anti- inflammatory activity and fewer side effects on stomach and kidney.
+NSAIDs with higher selectivity on COX-2 such as indomethacin, zomepirac and diclofenac have potent anti- inflammatory activity and fewer side effects on stomach and kidney.